 \section{Concluding remarks}

-Let us close with a number of remarks on our construction.
-First of all, the present discussion is rather terse on the mathematical background; we intend to remedy this in~\cite{Borsten:2022aa}.

-An evident consequence of our observations is that one can double-copy~\cite{Borsten:2020zgj,Borsten:2021hua} the pure spinor action of YM theory and the CSM theories we discussed to obtain pure spinor actions of 10D and 3D $\caN=16$ supergravity.
-Explicitly, one should use the formalism of~\cite{Borsten:2023ab} allowing to double copy field theories with manifest underlying $\BVbox$-algebra.
+Our observations imply that one can double-copy~\cite{Borsten:2020zgj,Borsten:2021hua} the pure spinor actions of YM theory to obtain pure spinor actions of 10D and 3D $\caN=16$ supergravity, using the formalism of~\cite{Borsten:2023ned}.

-Next, we note that our claim of cubic CK-duality for $\caN=6$ CSM theories does not conflict with the claim in~\cite{Ben-Shahar:2021zww} that $\caN=4$ is the maximal supersymmetry for CSM theories compatible with CK-duality, since the claims of~\cite{Ben-Shahar:2021zww} only pertain to adjoint matter whereas we allow for general matter.
+We note that our claim of cubic CK-duality for $\caN=6$ CSM theories does not contradict the result of~\cite{Ben-Shahar:2021zww} that $\caN=4$ is the maximal supersymmetry for CSM theories compatible with CK-duality: in the latter paper, only adjoint matter is considered, while we allow for general matter.